EthanThatOneKid/acmcsuf.com/docs/CONTRIBUTING.md

 #### `routes`

 The website's pages are located under the [`routes` directory](../src/routes).
-In that directory, every file represents one page of the website.
+In that directory, each file represents one page of the website.

 | Path of File                     | Production URL               |
 | -------------------------------- | ---------------------------- |